Use Tiled custom properties

 trait: there can be quite a lot !

-You can now add them to different elements of your map, like tiles objects, layers or the map itself.
-For more information on how to do add custom properties, see the official TIled documentation.
-You should only add properties imported from Bevy: adding ones that you created only in Tiled will not be loaded.
+You can add custom properties to different Tiled elements, such as objects, layers or the map itself.
+To add properties on tiles, you should edit the tileset itself.
+For more information on how to do add custom properties, see the official Tiled documentation.